 The main effects for the Group concern the simultaneous application of IFRS 17 "Insurance Contracts" and IFRS 9 "Financial Instruments".
-The effects on the main balance sheet items are presented in Note 3.2.1.

 The amendment to IAS 1 "Presentation of Financial Statements" proposes changes that are designed to facilitate the identification and presentation of all accounting policies that provide material information to the main users of the financial statements and, where appropriate, the exclusion from the financial statements of accounting policies that are not material.